sethreidnz/count_objects/README.md

 Count Objects
 =============

+Warning: This is very much in a development stage V: 0.0.1

 This is a framework that can be used to design futher applications with the purpose of counting objects of interest in a high contrast background to foreground context.
 If lighting conditions are correct (even backlit image with white background the